ShrinidhiBallalNidamboor/ProductionGameUnity/README.md

    c.
 Painted Assembly department - Warehouse3.txt\
    d.
 Vehicle Assembly department - Warehouse4.txt\
    e.
 Production department - Warehouse5.txt
+6. The number assignment for manager messenger is as follows:\
+   a.
+Machine Assembly department - Manager1.txt\
+   b.
+Engine Assembly department - Manager2.txt\
+   c.
+Painted Assembly department - Manager3.txt\
+   d.
+Vehicle Assembly department - Manager4.txt\
+   e.
+Production department - Warehouse5.txt
-6. The next step is change the inventoryUI and orderUI gameobjects after opening each department games in unity and changing it to the new rule you want to change to.
+7. The next step is change the inventoryUI and orderUI gameobjects after opening each department games in unity and changing it to the new rule you want to change to.